-All teachers are assigned to their own classroom or office, minus a few shared spaces (gyms, KMAC lab).
-Any shared space has scheduled time between class sections for disinfecting.
+All teachers are assigned to their classroom or office, minus a few shared spaces (gyms, KMAC lab).
 The teacher lounge will be closed this year.
-All faculty, committee and board meetings will be held either remotely or in a space where social distancing can be maintained.
-Non-TPS employees, including outside tutors or service providers, are not permitted to provide services in the building until further notice.
+All faculty, committee, and board meetings will be held remotely or in a space where they can maintain social distancing.
+Non-TPS employees, including outside tutors or service providers, are only permitted to provide services in the building with proof of vaccination status and advance permission from the Head of School, Associate Head of School for Academics (AHOS) or Chief Financial and Operating Officer (CFOO).